seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 fetched by adding the original frame size to the base pointer.
 Note that allocations in the dynamic space need to observe 16 byte alignment.

-The *locals area* is where the llvm compiler reserves space for local variables.
+The *locals area* is where the llvm37 compiler reserves space for local variables.

-The *saved registers area* is where the llvm compiler spills callee saved registers on entry to the callee.
+The *saved registers area* is where the llvm37 compiler spills callee saved registers on entry to the callee.

 Prolog/Epilog
 ^^^^^^^^^^^^^

-The llvm prolog and epilog are the same as described in the PowerPC ABI, with the following exceptions.
+The llvm37 prolog and epilog are the same as described in the PowerPC ABI, with the following exceptions.
 Callee saved registers are spilled after the frame is created.
-This allows the llvm epilog/prolog support to be common with other targets.
+This allows the llvm37 epilog/prolog support to be common with other targets.
 The base pointer callee saved register r31 is saved in the TOC slot of linkage area.
 This simplifies allocation of space for the base pointer and makes it convenient to locate programatically and during debugging.